 Testing your app on HoloLens

-Testing HoloLens applications are very similar to testing Windows applications.
-All the usual areas should be considered (functionality, interoperability, performance, security, reliability, etc.).
-There are, however, some areas that require special handling or attention to details that are not usually observed in PC or phone apps.
+Testing HoloLens applications is similar to testing Windows applications.
+You still need to consider functionality, interoperability, performance, security, reliability, and so on.
+However, some areas that don't pop up in PC or phone apps require special handling.
 Holographic apps need to run smoothly in a diverse set of environments.
 They also need to maintain performance and user comfort at all times.
-Guidance for testing these areas is detailed in this topic.
+This guide is here to help you with testing these areas.

 Testing 3D in 3D

 - Test your app in as many different spaces as possible.
-Try in big rooms, small rooms, bathrooms, kitchens, bedrooms, offices, etc. Also take into consideration rooms with non standard features such as non vertical walls, curved walls, non-horizontal ceilings.
+Try in large rooms, small rooms, bathrooms, kitchens, bedrooms, offices, and so on.
+Also take into consideration rooms with non-standard features such as non-vertical walls, curved walls, non-horizontal ceilings.
 Does it work well when transitioning between rooms, floors, going through hallways or stairs?

 - Test your app in different lighting conditions.
-Does it respond properly to different environmental conditions such as lighting, black surfaces, transparent/reflective surfaces such as mirrors, glass walls, etc.
+Does it respond properly to different environmental conditions like lighting, black surfaces, and transparent or reflective surfaces like mirrors and glass walls.

 - Test your app in different motion conditions.
 Put on device and try your scenarios in various states of motion.
 Does it respond properly to different movement or steady state?